rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 therefore calamity will come upon him suddenly; in a moment he will be broken beyond healing. ^0615

-There are six things that the Lord hates, seven that are an abomination to him : ^0616
+There are six things that the LORD hates, seven that are an abomination to him: ^0616

 haughty eyes, a lying tongue, and hands that shed innocent blood, ^0617